 A conceptual framework presents the philosophy and values that underpin University of Otago Initial Teacher Education (ITE) programmes.
-The framework is underpinned by four themes.
+The principles of ITE design and delivery are:

 The ITE programmes are divided into a number of central strands which address the essentials of teacher knowledge during the programme of study: